 For example, if an investor bought the stock one day before the record date and sold the stock the next day, they would still be considered the record holder and will receive the dividends on the payment date.

 Other noteworthy dates that coincide with the ex-dividend date include the “declaration date” and the “date of payment.”

 The declaration date is when the board of directors announces a dividend that will be paid to their shareholders.
 The record date and ex-dividend date are also set simultaneously on the declaration date.
 Declarations will most often be announced in a press release and directly to shareholders through a notification.

 The dividend payment date is the date when the dividend is paid out to those shareholders listed on the date of record.
 The cash is distributed by checks or are credited to the investors’ accounts.

 Below is an example of a dividend timeline starting at the declaration date and ending with the dividend payment.

 Stock Reaction to Ex-Dividend

 A stock’s price will usually fluctuate as the ex-dividend nears.
 As it approaches the date, the stock will typically increase in price by the expected dividend amount.
-After the ex-dividend, when future investors will not receive the dividend, the stock price will usually fall by the estimated dividend payment amount.
+After the ex-dividend date, when future investors are not entitled to receive the dividend, the stock price will usually fall by the estimated dividend payment amount.

 Shorting the Stock

-Investors can choose to short stocks.
-Shorting a stock is the act of selling it and then repurchasing it at a future price.
+Investors often choose to short stocks.
+Shorting a stock is the act of selling it and then repurchasing it at a hopefully lower future price.
 The stock must be “borrowed” from a shareholder so that the individual shorting it can sell it without owning it.